-If you are a postgraduate Masters applicant to Leeds who needs a Tier 4 visa to study in the UK the University requires you to pay a tuition fee deposit.
+If you are a Masters applicant to Leeds who needs a Student visa to study in the UK, you will need to pay a tuition fee deposit.

 If you are a former student of the University of Leeds you may be eligible for a 10% alumni tuition fee bursary.